ducasp/MSX-Development/FPGA/ocm-pld v3.9a/firmware/smxmini_frankysnd/README.txt

     - Extra: this is a WIP, please wait, but it will have Franky VDP :P

-All source code and binaries:
+All source code and binaries that changed in relation to OCM 3.9:
 (c)2022 Oduvaldo Pavan Junior - ducasp@gmail.com

+All source code from OCM 3.9 originally is a work of many people, including KdL and Hara-san that are really huge contributors to it!

 All code can be re-used, re-written, derivative work can be sold, as long as the source code of changes is made public as well.